 ELECTIVES 1 subject taken from an accredited Level 7 course of study offered by the College.
-1 x 10 RULES OF PROGRESSION Maximum of 10 subjects (100 credit points) at 100 level, and at least eigh subjects (80 credit points) at 300 level. t OTHER PROTOCOLS Must have the appropriate approvals for working with children before they may OF THE COURSE enter a classroom.
-BRIDGING/ NESTED The Diploma of Education Studies, Associate Degree in Education Studies, Bachelor of Arts (Education Studies) are nested within the Bachelor of Ed COURSES (Primary). ucation
+1 x 10 RULES OF PROGRESSION Maximum of 10 subjects (100 credit points) at 100 level, and at least eight subjects (80 credit points) at 300 level.
+OTHER PROTOCOLS OF THE COURSE Must have the appropriate approvals for working with children before they may enter a classroom.
+BRIDGING/ NESTED COURSES The Diploma of Education Studies, Associate Degree in Education Studies, Bachelor of Arts (Education Studies) are nested within the Bachelor of Education (Primary).